Feds bust one of largest cocaine rings in Western Pennsylvania; 39 indicted

 The cocaine ring was among the largest in the history of Western Pennsylvania, Brady said.
 It stretched from Pittsburgh to Los Angeles and included connections to Mexican cartels.

-Two separate indictments led to the charges against the 39 people, one of whom has been in federal prison since the late 2000s and continued to coordinate and communicate with the ring from prison, Brady said.
+Two indictments led to the charges against the 39 people, one of whom has been in federal prison since the late 2000s and continued to coordinate and communicate with the ring from prison, Brady said.

 The two-year investigation, called Operation Heavy Hand, included the FBI, state police, and police in Pittsburgh, South Strabane, Elizabeth Borough, Penn Hills and Perryopolis.

-“By taking down an entire multi-state organization at once, the impact on our region is felt immediately,” Brady said.
+“By taking down an entire multistate organization at once, the impact on our region is felt immediately,” Brady said.

 The ring was run by brothers Jamie Lightfoot Jr., 25, and Deaubre Lightfoot, 27, according to Brady, and included interstate drug trafficker Don Juan Mendoza, formerly of Lawrenceville, Ga.